semrush/intergalactic/website/docs/components/input/input-a11y.md

 ## Considerations for developers

 - Use labels for every input and make the `for=""` and `id=""` values match.
 IDs must be unique on each page, only one label can be associated to each unique form element.
 Keep it simple – do not all browsers correctly expose multiple labels that are linked to the same form element.
-Refer to [our examples](/components/input/input-code).
+[Refer to our examples](/components/input/input-code).
 - Make optional fields obvious by adding text "optional" to the input.
-- Inputs with error validation should have `aria-describedby` to insure that the associated input level error message is read by assistive technology.
-If the error message has an `id="error-message"`, then the input should have `aria-describedby="error-message"`.
+- Inputs with `invalid` state should be associated with their error message.
+[Refer to the Validation pattern example](/patterns/validation-form/validation-form-code).

 ## Resources